suncoast-devs/handbook/lessons/react-state/index.md

 2. `useState` always returns an _array_ with exactly _two_ elements.
-The **first** element is the _current value of the state_ and the **second** element is _a function that can change the value of this state_
+The **first** element is the _current value of the state_ and the **second** element is _a function that can change the value of this state_.

 ### Using the `useState` return value